Uniform point variance bounds in classical beta ensembles: Estimates for the Circular Beta Ensemble and the process

 and

+and the similar bounds with $L_n$ replaced by $L$.
+Moreover, we can take $C$ in such a way that the following holds for all $u > 0$:

-and the similar bounds with $L_n$ replaced by $L$. \end{proposition} \begin{remark} The periodicity of $L_n$ implies that $|\operatorname{Card} (L_n \cap [0,x]) - x/2 \pi|$ is almost surely bounded when $x$ varies.
+for some $K_{\alpha, \beta} > 0$ depending only on $\alpha$ and $\beta$. \end{proposition} \begin{remark} The periodicity of $L_n$ implies that $|\operatorname{Card} (L_n \cap [0,x]) - x/2 \pi|$ is almost surely bounded when $x$ varies.
 Hence, the result above becomes trivial if one allows $C$ to depend on $n$.
 Moreover, we expect that it remains true for any $\alpha > 0$, and not only for $\alpha > 1/3$. \end{remark} \begin{proof} It is sufficient to check the first estimate.
 We prove the result for $L$: the proof of $L_n$ is exactly the same since we have the same estimates for the variance of the number of points in an interval.
 For any $p \geq 1$ and $A > 0$, one gets from the previous theorem:

 with an implicit constant depending only on $\alpha$ and $\beta$.
 By summing in $p$, one deduces that with probability $1 - O(A^{-2})$,